News

 Key changes:

-Carbon footprint calculation – each battery must have documentation that indicates its environmental impact.
+• Carbon footprint calculations – each battery must have documentation indicating its environmental impact.

-Collection targets for used batteries: Specific targets have been set for producers regarding the collection of portable used batteries:
+• Targets for collecting used batteries: Specific targets have been established for manufacturers regarding the collection of used portable batteries:

-Minimum recycled material content: Industrial batteries and batteries for vehicles and machines will need to meet minimum levels of recycled material content:
+• Minimum content of recycled materials: Industrial batteries and batteries for vehicles and machinery must meet minimum levels of content derived from recycling:

-Reporting and recycling – regular reporting of the amounts of batteries sold and disposed of.
+• Reporting and recycling – regular reporting of quantities of batteries sold and disposed of.

-Lithium recovery: The regulation sets targets for recovering lithium from used batteries:
+• Lithium recovery: The regulation sets targets for lithium recovery from used batteries:

 What does this mean for sellers?

-Sellers of batteries in the EU market must adapt to the new requirements, which include:
+Sellers of batteries in the EU market must comply with new requirements, which include:

-Registration – filing with the relevant national authorities or through a Producer Responsibility Organization (PRO).
+• Registration – registration with the appropriate national authorities or through a producer responsibility organization (PRO).

-Reporting – regular reporting of the amount of batteries placed on the market.
+• Reporting – regular reporting of the quantity of batteries placed on the market.

-Labeling – batteries must bear markings regarding carbon footprint and recycled content.
+• Labeling – batteries must bear markings regarding the carbon footprint and recycled content.

-If you do not provide the correct registration number, Amazon will be legally obligated to deactivate your non-compliant listings in Germany, the Netherlands, Poland, and Sweden from August 18, 2025.
+Note: If you do not provide a valid registration number, Amazon will be legally obliged to deactivate your non-compliant listings in Germany, the Netherlands, Poland, and Sweden starting from 18 August 2025.

-3. New invoice numbering format in the Amazon system
+3. New invoice number format in Amazon's system

-From January 1, 2025, invoice numbers in VAT Calculation Services will be reduced to 14 characters to streamline accounting documentation management for Amazon Business customers.
+From 1 January 2025, VAT Calculation Services invoice numbers will be reduced to 14 characters, aimed at streamlining document management for Amazon Business customers.
 Invoice numbers will be unique and sequential.
-For sellers, this means the need to adjust accounting systems and reports.
+For sellers, this means an adjustment to accounting systems and reports.

 Why is this important?

-Shortening the numbering will simplify documentation handling, but any change in invoicing requires verification for compliance with internal systems.
-Check this before the end of the year to avoid errors and accounting downtime.
+Shortening the numbering will facilitate document handling, but any change in invoicing requires verification of compliance with internal systems.
+Check this before the end of the year to avoid errors and downtimes in accounting.

 Example of the new invoice number format: